ceb8/toastPanstarrs/README.md

 The goal of this project is to use the [PANSTARRS all-sky survey](http://pan-starrs.ifa.hawaii.edu) to create a set of TOAST tiles at depths 4-12 for use in Astroview.
 To that end Chris Beaumont's [toasty library](https://github.com/ChrisBeaumont/toasty) was modified to allow for toasting sections of the sky independently, and to separate the creation of the bottom layer (highest resolution) TOAST tiles, from  the resampling of that layer to produce each successive (lower resolution) layer of TOAST tiles.

 ### Requirements
- * Python (code has only been tested with Python 3.5)
+ * Python (TOASTING and colorizing have only been tested with Python 3.5)
  * Our [Toasty](https://github.com/ceb8/toasty)
  * Access to panstarrs servers
  * Numpy